jitwit/jcolor/README.md

 ```

-# todo

-Polish up to put in jqt program menu jqt and make distributable as an addon.

 # addon

 I'll definitely forget these details.
 OK, so J distributes packages as addons.
 These are mostly managed through `pacman`.
 The structure of these packages is laid out in the [manifest](manifest.ijs) wherein we specify: